tsangkevin99/tsangk3040Art/README.md

    - Configure the file, select a theme and add any site details you want.
       - [Here](https://jekyllrb.com/docs/themes/) are some themes to look at
    - Click on the `Commit changes` button at the top right corner when finished.
+- *This step relates to Etter's concept on using templates for consistency and simplicity in documentation*

 6. **README File: (OPTIONAL)**
    - Next, if you initialized the README file when creating your repository